konsumer/js2proto/README.md

 Dumb utility to convert a JSON object into a protobuf message definition

-You could be using a struct to describe the general concept of JSON, but this will try to guess the defined scalar types, so you can quickly build a spec for some random JSON.
+With this tool you can quickly build a spec for some random JSON.
+It's not 100%, and you may have to tune it by hand, but it will get you started.

 ## install